Iraq battles to rebuild despite war and oil slump

 The fact that the project is even going ahead after Iraqi authorities lost swathes of territory to Islamist militants and billions of dollars to an oil price slump, underlines both the scale of its ambition and the obstacles it must overcome.

-South Korea’s Hanwha Engineering & Construction [HANWHE.UL], which signed an $8 billion contract to build Bismayah, aims to hand over the first apartments this summer.
+South Korea’s Hanwha Engineering & Construction , which signed an $8 billion contract to build Bismayah, aims to hand over the first apartments this summer.

 But it has already had to adapt to the unique challenge of work in Iraq, adjusting its supply lines after last June’s Islamic State offensive cut off cement deliveries.